REVERSE MIGRATION

 Now rooted in Durham’s historic Hayti District, we are carrying out our mission through:

-• Martial arts and trauma-informed leadership development programs
+• Healing Through Play and trauma-informed leadership development

-We are actively forming partnerships with local nonprofits that share our passion for healing, justice, and joy.
-In the coming year, we will launch three community-based initiatives designed to amplify Black stories, leadership, and spaces of belonging in Durham.
+We are actively forming partnerships with local nonprofits, churches, and community leaders who share our commitment to healing, joy, justice, and belonging.
+In the coming year, we will launch three community-based initiatives designed to amplify Black stories, leadership, and sacred spaces in Durham.

-Our hope is that what takes root here will not stay here—but ripple across the South, inspiring other cities and communities to reimagine their future through the lens of justice, memory, and sacred place.
+Our hope is that what takes root here will ripple outward—inviting other cities to reimagine their future through the lens of justice, memory, and sacred place.

 Learn more about our pilgrimage to Durham